ingo/ingo.github.io/_recipes/berry_jam_fried_chicken.md

 ---
-title: Berry-Jam Fried Chicken
+author: Nicole Taylor
 category: Entrees
 description: The name sounds like a sweet-tooth parade, but this recipe makes sense when you pair it with a spicy scallion cornmeal waffle.
 Almost any summer-fruit jam can be substituted in the marinade, and if you don't have peanut oil, use another oil with a high smoke point.
-image: berry_jam_fried_chicken_recipe_nyt_cooking.jpg
+image: berry_jam_fried_chicken.jpg
 size: 4-6 servings
-time: 35 minutes, plus at least 30 minutes’ marinating
-author: Nicole Taylor
 source: https://cooking.nytimes.com/search?q=Nicole+Taylor&action=click&module=byline&region=recipe%20page
+time: "35 minutes, plus at least 30 minutes\u2019 marinating"
+title: Berry-Jam Fried Chicken
 ---
 ### Ingredients

 #### For the marinated chicken: